Speech and language impairment: Interventions

 Intervention services will be guided by the strengths and needs determined by the speech and language evaluation.
 The areas of need may be addressed individually until each one is functional; alternatively, multiple needs may be addressed simultaneously through the intervention techniques.
 If possible, all interventions will be geared towards the goal of developing typical communicative interaction.
 To this end, interventions typically follow either a preventive, remedial, or compensatory model.
 The preventive service model is common as an early intervention technique, especially for children whose other disorders place them at a higher risk for developing later communication problems.
 This model works to lessen the probability or severity of the issues that could later emerge.
 The remedial model is used when an individual already has a speech or language impairment that he/she wishes to have corrected.
 Compensatory models would be used if a professional determines that it is best for the child to bypass the communication limitation; often, this relies on AAC.

 Language intervention activities are used in some therapy sessions.
 In these exercises, an SLP or other trained professional will interact with a child by working with the child through play and other forms of interaction to talk to the child and model language use.
 The professional will make use of various stimuli, such as books, objects, or simple pictures to stimulate the emerging language.
 In these activities, the professional will model correct pronunciation, and will encourage the child to practice these skills.
-Articulation therapy may be used during play therapy as well, but involves modeling specific aspects of language—the production of sound.
 The specific sounds will be modeled for the child by the professional (often the SLP), and the specific processes involved in creating those sounds will be taught as well.
 For example, the professional might instruct the child in the placement of the tongue or lips in order to produce certain consonant sounds.

 Technology is another avenue of intervention, and can help children whose physical conditions make communication difficult.
-The use of electronic communication systems allow nonspeaking people and people with severe physical disabilities to engage in the give and take of shared thought.
+These devices are equipped with assistive technology features that enable the user to express themself, interact with peers, and be able to participate in all aspects of life.